 Hiking Pumpkin Rock on Halloween

 Love pumpkins?
 Love Halloween ?
 Love hiking ?
-Why not combine it all and go on a hike to a Pumpkin Rock in Norco.
+Why not combine it all and go on a hike to a Pumpkin Rock in Norco (North Corona).

-Alight we all love to dress up for Halloween and do insane stuff!
+Alight, we all love to dress up for Halloween and do insane stuff!
 Probably some of the memorable life events has happened to each and everyone on that day.
-Now that we have little ones we’d like to continue the unjustified tradition of wearing scary, weird sometimes inappropriate costumes and do crazy stuff.
-Seriously, why having a child and enjoying a cultural appropriation day should be any different than doing it without kids?
+Now that we have little ones we’d like to continue the unjustified tradition of wearing scary, weird sometimes inappropriate costumes and do silly stuff.

 Many parents will be taking their kids trick or treating.
 Children will be collecting super delicious processed sugar treats, sending a few kids to a dentist a few month following the binge.
 How about an alternative to candy fest frenzy?
 Let’s go on a hike to Pumpkin Rock in Norco, Ca!
 A super fun ultra short hike with an awesome destination at the top of a mountain.

 The giant head at the top of the mountain clearly represents Tim Burton’s Jack Skellington.
-Just with a different paint skim – orange, traditional of Halloween pumpkin decoration.
+Just with a different paint skim – orange, the traditional of Halloween pumpkin decoration.
 Our little dude ended up calling him “Nyam Nyam” – after a giant head character in one of his cartoons.
-He also tried to feed him, and of course being a dad I promised to feed Misha himself if he’ll misbehave.
+He also tried to feed him, and of course being a dad I promised to feed Misha himself if he misbehaves.

 The giant pumpkin head in Norco reminded me of Moai Eastern Island statues of Rapa Nui culture.
-Who know perhaps the remaining Jack Skellington’s body is underneath the sand waiting for October 31st to spring out and start collecting all the little children who misbehave.
-Well, at least that what I’ve told my little son.
+Who know perhaps the remaining Jack Skellington’s body is underneath the sand waiting for October 31st to spring out and start collecting all the naughty little children.
+Well, at least that what I’ve told to my little son.
 He was very unimpressed, and only added “Nyam Nyam,” while pointing at the giant rock.